Alliance for Zero Extinction (AZE) Sites

 - Official website for the Alliance, which includes a database of sites on a Google Map interface.

-- IFC (2012) Performance Standard 6.
-Guidance Note Biodiversity Conservation and Sustainable Natural Resource Management.
-International Finance Corporation, Washington D.C.
+- IFC (2012) Performance Standard 6 Biodiversity Conservation and Sustainable Natural Resource Management.
+International Finance Corporation, Washington D.C., U.S.A.

 - RSB (2011) Consolidated RSB EU RED Principles & Criteria for Sustainable Biofuel Production v2.0.
 Roundtable on Sustainable Biofuels.
 Lausanne, Switzerland

 - CCBA.
 2008.
-Climate, Community & Biodiversity Project Design Standards Second Edition.
-CCBA, Arlington, VA.
+Climate, Community & Biodiversity Project Design Standards, Second Edition.
+CCBA, Arlington, VA, U.S.A

-- Responsible Jewellery Council.
-Principles and Code of Practices -Version 3.
-December 2009.
+- The Responsible Jewellery Council (2009) Principles and Code of Practices Version 3.
+Responsible Jewellery Council, London, U.K.

 Dowload this factsheet as a PDF

 If you see any errors or have any questions or suggestions on what is shown on this page, please email them to email@example.com so that we can correct or extend the information provided